psehmbey/the-tale-of-paul-a-sehmbey/timeline/2026/vow-to-julia-public-lifetime.md

 ## For Future Generations ✊ Reawakening The Protector 🛡️
 *February 09, 2025*
 Thank you, Jeremiah Slaughter.
-Stay out of trouble.
+Stay out of trouble, kid.

 ## Physically Assaulted: No More Basketball 🏀
 *October 3, 2024*